microsoft/promptflow/examples/tutorials/flow-deploy/distribute-flow-as-executable-app/README.md

 ## Test the endpoint
 Finally, You can distribute the bundled application `app` to other people.
 They can execute your program by double clicking the executable file, e.g. `app.exe` in Windows system or running the binary file, e.g. `app` in Linux system.

 The development server has a built-in web page they can use to test the flow by opening 'http://localhost:8501' in the browser.
-The expected result is as follows if the flow served successfully, the process will keep alive until it be killed manually.
+The expected result is as follows: if the flow served successfully, the process will keep alive until it is killed manually.

 To your users, the app is self-contained.
 They do not need to install any particular version of Python or any modules.
 They do not need to have Python installed at all.